 Just remember to try to keep the amount of luggage to a minimum - you don’t want to be overburdened with the kids’ stuff when you turn up.

 Now, we aren’t saying that you should turn your tent or caravan into a mini classroom - you’re here to have fun, after all.

 If you’re going to be spending some time away from home however (such as over the school holidays), it might be worth looking into ways of helping your kids keep up with homework.

-Remember to pack light - don’t bring along heavy textbooks, as they’ll take up weight.
+Remember to pack light (carry a matador backpack) - don’t bring along heavy textbooks, as they’ll take up weight.

 There’s no guarantee you’ll have reception either, so try to avoid bringing along homework that relies heavily on your internet connection (so research assignments are probably out).

 - Doesn’t need an internet connection to do

 - Can be completed in short bursts between day activities or when chilling out at night

 A good idea is to sit down with your kids and create a homework plan - be sure to ask them what they’ve been assigned, as well as what they can feasibly bring along with them.